If you are attending a performance or event at the Royal Opera House we would like to draw your attention to our security measures.

-There are two bars and three restaurants at the Royal Opera House, all of which open 90 minutes before curtain up and again during intervals.
+There are five bars and four restaurants at the Royal Opera House.
+The café opens at 10am and the other restaurants open 90 minutes before curtain-up.
 Our menus are designed to complement the production you will see on stage – from Black Swan Bellinis to Nutcracker afternoon tea – and there’s something suitable for a range of tastes and budgets.
-Visit our Restaurants and Bars page for more details.

 Award-winning Criterion Ices are available to buy from ushers in the foyers at £3 each.
 From the start of the 2015/16 Season there is the option to buy ice cream vouchers online at the same time as you book your tickets.

 Can I take food and drink into the auditorium?

 Food and drink are not permitted in the auditorium.

 Is it possible to record or photograph the performance?